Modena

 The Historic Castle in Formigine

 The little town of Formigine has another remarkable castle in its central square.
 Interestingly, the original castle dates back to the thirteenth century.
 Unfortunately, some of its unique structures got damaged as a result of a bombing in 1945.
 Then, right after WWII, the town council bought the castle and proceeded to restore it to its former glory.
-Today, tourists to Modena Italy can explore the castle of Formigine.
-Nowadays, City Hall of Formigine also uses part of the castle as its home.
+Today, tourists to Modena, can explore the castle of Formigine.
+Nowadays, the City Hall of Formigine also uses part of the castle as its home.
 Click here for hours and admission info.

 Frequently Asked Questions about Modena, Italy (FAQ)